Prevent OA

 Learn more about Remain in the Game: A Joint Effort, a program with materials for coaches and step-by-step videos tailored to keep players healthy by avoiding sports injury

-A consistent training program like Remain in the Game can reduce the chance of knee injuries by up to 50% and may help prevent osteoarthritis.
+A consistent training program like Remain in the Game can reduce the chance of knee injuries by up to 50% and may help prevent OA.
 It just takes 10 minutes, 2 to 3 times each week, of these simple exercises to protect your players’ joints and improve performance.

 Learn more: